-2.2.4.2 Separate Antennas and Transceivers but only one Micro-controller
+Separate Antennas and Transceivers but only one Micro-controller

 This system removes the antenna switching issues with the previous implementation.
-It allows for the remote location of one transceiver + antennas using the SPI interface (although this range is limited because SPI was intended as an on-circuit-board serial communications interface scheme).
+It allows for the remote location of one transceiver and antenna using the SPI interface, although this range is limited because SPI was intended as an on-circuit-board serial communications interface scheme.

-Because both distance measurements are calculated by one micro it is also capable of analysing these distances and determining on which side of the car the fob is located.
+Because both distance measurements are calculated by one microcontroller, it is also capable of analyzing these distances and determining on which side of the car the fob is located.
 This information can then be provided to other in-vehicle systems.
-This may be a more orthogonal & "cleaner" partitioning of functionality and may simplify other in-vehicle systems.
+This may be a more orthogonal and "cleaner" partitioning of functionality, and may simplify other in-vehicle systems.

-The fact that one micro controls both transceivers means that only one can be actively communicating with a fob at any one time- in fact this is not an issue since that is the way the system works.
-The fob ranges to one in-vehicle unit followed by the second - it cannot range to both simultaneously.
+The fact that one microcontroller controls both transceivers means that only one can be actively communicating with a fob at any given time.
+In fact, this is not an issue since that is the way the system works.
+The fob ranges to one in-vehicle unit and then the second - it cannot range to both simultaneously.

-It's our view that this is a good compromise solution provided the issue of communications between the micro and the two transceivers via SPI is handled correctly.
+It is our view that this is a good compromise solution, provided that the issue of communications between the microcontroller and the two transceivers via SPI is handled correctly.